-Philippines brings back lockdown to capital amidst Covid-19 case surge
+Philippines brings back lockdown to capital amidst Covid-19 surge

 Philippines President Rodrigo Duterte has decided to re-impose lockdown in the capital for two weeks as a result of an alarming surge in new Covid-19 cases.